 This website lists the various telemarketing, internet, investment and mail scams as well as scams targeting seniors.
 Click on Scams and Safety, then Common Fraud Schemes.
 Chose a particular topic or scam to learn more.

-If you have been or believe you have been a victim of mail fraud, identity theft, vandalism, mail theft, or tampering you can file a complaint through this site.
-Hold your mouse over Contact Us near the top of the page, click on File a complaint then click on the type of complaint you’d like to file.
+If you have been or believe you have been a victim of mail fraud, identity theft, vandalism, mail theft, or tampering you can file a complaint through this site, click here to report a crime.